crowbait/tinyclerk/README.md

 - Build with npm: `npm run package`
   - Output will be in tinyclerk/release/build
   - By default, the script builds for your system
+  - If you're trying to build Linux on Windows, [see here](https://github.com/electron-userland/electron-build-service/issues/9#issuecomment-704069238)

 ## Starting Development